If you’ve never made your own Lamingtons before, you’ll be amazed at how quick and easy this Coconut Lime Lamingtons recipe is.

-2 – Grease a deep square brownie tin and line with greaseproof paper.
+3. Grease a deep square brownie tin and line with greaseproof paper.
 Fill with the cake mixture, spreading it out so it’s roughly even (and being sure to push it all the way into the corners).

-3 – To make the icing, mix together the icing sugar and Sugar and Crumbs Chocolate Lime cocoa powder, and then stir through the boiling water to make a thick paste.
+5. To make the icing mix together the icing sugar and Sugar and Crumbs Chocolate Lime Natural Flavoured Cocoa Powder (or any flavour of your choice) and then stir through the boiling water to make a thick paste.

-6 – Once all of the cakes are decorated, place the tray or the board in the fridge for an hour or so, to set the icing.
+10. Once all of the cakes are decorated, place the tray or the board in the fridge for an hour or so, to set the icing.